eBay Listings: How To Reach The Top Of Search Results

 Make sure all item specifics are filled in and relevant to your product.
 If your item specifics are not filled in, your item will not show up in the search results.
 This is especially important in mobile, since most buyers on a mobile phone will use item specifics to drill down into listings.
 Use eBay’s Item Specifics Lookup Tool to discover which item specifics are most relevant to your product.

 Now you know how to create content to hit the number one spot on eBay, you may want to learn how to make content instantly shoppable across all your digital channels, from website blogs to social videos.
-ChannelSight Where to Buy technology achieves exactly that.
+ChannelSight Where to Buy solution achieves exactly that.
 Talk to our team today to learn how.